Haim: Hebrew

-Old German etymology
+Old German

 The earliest attested forms of this etymology occur in Old German, as Haimo.
 This Old German name was borrowed into Old French, including into the Anglo-Norman dialect spoken in England, in forms including Haim.
 This became one source of the English surname Haim, along with variants like Hame, Haim, Haime, Haimes, Hains, Haines, Hayns, Haynes, Hammon and Hammond.

-In 1881, 3 people in Great Britain bore the surname Haim and 67 the surname Haime.
+In 1881, three people in Great Britain bore the surname Haim and 67 the surname Haime.
 Around 2011, the numbers stood at 94 and 173 respectively, with two bearers of the surname Haim in Ireland.